John F. Keenan (politician): 2014 election

 John was re-elected to the State Senate in 2016, 2018, and 2020, each time challenged by Alexander Mendez.
+He was challenged in the 2022 election by Republican Gary Innes of Hanover and received 64% of the vote.
+He was unopposed in the 2024 election.

 Tenure

 Since being elected to the Senate, John has served as the Senate Chair of the Joint Committee on Mental Health and Substance Abuse, the Senate Chair of the Joint Committee on Public Health, the Chair of the Senate Committee on Bonding, Capital Expenditures and State Assets, and as Chair of the Senate Committee on Post Audit and Oversight.
 In the 2021-2022 session, John serves as the Senate Chair of the Joint Committee on Housing and as Vice-Chair of the Joint Committee on Transportation.

 Throughout his legislative career, John's policy focus has been on substance use, mental health, and other public health issues, as well as transportation and housing.